TheMorphium/PypeDreams/README.md

-# Pype Dreams
+# PypeDreams
-Pype Dreams generates animal-based hash digests meant to be memorable and human-readable.
+PypeDreams generates animal-based hash digests meant to be memorable and human-readable.
 Pype Dreams is apt for anthropomorphizing project names, crypto addresses, UUIDs, or any complex string of characters that needs to be displayed in a user interface.